 Editor's note: America is headed for something much more serious than any past crisis…

 As Casey Research founder Doug Casey said yesterday, it will be economic bankruptcy accompanied by financial chaos.
-Today, we're sharing part two of this important essay, where Doug takes a closer look at the big picture…
+In today's essay, Doug takes a closer look at the big picture…

 Everybody gets hurt in a serious depression, but if you understand what’s going on and prepare for it, you can do well enough.
 Of course, political and social change always follow economic and financial upheaval, but I think it’s going to be much more drastic this time because the U.S. has been on the road to becoming a police state for quite a while.
 The trend was supercharged by the so-called War on Terror, starting in 2001.
 And it’s likely to go into hyperdrive in the months to come as the economy emerges from the eye of the storm.
 I know it seems asynchronous to think of a police state in a suburban country dotted with shopping malls.
 But not really.